-Course format: This is a hybrid class utilizing a flipped classroom model.
+Course format: This class utilizes a flipped classroom model.
 Course materials will be posted online and must be reviewed PRIOR to attending class.
-Students will attend two class meetings per week (half that of a non-hybrid class.)
 Classroom time is reserved primarily for face-to-face discussion of homework problems and completion of in-class assignments and/or quizzes.
 This course may be moved online at a future date, in response to COVID-19 safety requirements.

-Supplies: Pencils, paper, straightedge, graph paper, a large 3-ring binder, and a scientific calculator (a graphing calculator is not necessary.)
-Calculators on cell phones or other electronic devices or apps will NOT be allowed during tests or in-class assignments.
+Supplies: Pencils, paper, straightedge, graph paper, and a large 3-ring binder.
+The required textbook is also available on reserve in the SPC libraries.
+Only a basic non-graphing calculator will be allowed in class.
+Graphing calculators and calculators on cell phones or other electronic devices or apps will NOT be allowed during tests or in-class assignments.
 Suitable face coverings are optional, but not required.
 (Refer to the link posted above regarding SPC's COVID-19 protocols.)